2018 Clos Signadore ‘A Mandria’ Patrimonio Rouge

 This 100% Nielluccio is medium bodied, crunchy, and loaded with herbal, eucalyptus-reminiscent undertones.
 For those who like their fruit-driven reds with a refreshing pop, this bottle is a no brainer.
 Produced from hand-harvested, organically-farmed fruit and native yeasts.

 Fun fact: Nielluccio is Corsica’s name for Sangiovese.

 “In 2020, Lexi and I met Christopher and tasted his wines for the first time during a trip to Burgundy.
-We were instantly blown away by the precision in his wines.
-In a lineup of mostly Burgundys, Christopher’s wines didn’t just hold their own, they were actually better and more complex than many of the Pinot Noirs and Chardonnays.
-We knew right away that we wanted to import Clos Signadore to CA and showcase the serious potential Corsican wines.
-It is a region to look out for!” – Margaux, co-founder.
+We were instantly blown away by the precision in each bottle!
+In a lineup of mostly Burgundies, Christopher’s wines didn’t just hold their own – they were actually better and more complex than many of the Pinot Noirs and Chardonnays.
+We knew right away that we wanted to import Clos Signadore to California to showcase the serious potential of Corsican wines.
+It is definitely a region to look out for!” – Margaux, co-founder.